sccn/labstreaminglayer/INSTALL.md

 ## In tree builds (recommended)

-1. extract the zip file or clone the repository (`git clone https://github.com/sccn/labstreaminglayer.git`)
+1. extract the zip file or clone the repository (`git clone --recurse-submodules https://github.com/labstreaminglayer/labstreaminglayer.git`)
 2. Configure the project using cmake
     * Option 1 - Using the GUI
         - Windows only: